 The snowman rig is a hugely popular rig for big carp.
 It’s one I use regularly to mix it up when the bites are hard to get.
 But I’ve got some tips and tricks to get even more bites from this rig – plus videos of each of these variations underwater on my youtube channel.

 A snowman rig is a 2 boilie setup with a standard boilie at the bottom and a smaller pop up at the top.
 It makes the presentation standup odd at the bottom and looks just like a snowman, hence the name.

 Here’s the idea of how they should look

-You can see our guide to the best carp boilies and popups here to help select the right bait.
+You can see my guide to the best carp boilies and popups here to help select the right bait.

 Snowman rig fishing tips

 1 – Practice & test them every time